8bitbuddhist/PixelMaestro/README.md

 These instructions will walk you through downloading PixelMaestro, adding it to your project, and including it in your code.

-This repository includes examples for running PixelMaestro on an Arduino.
-To run these examples, download and install [PlatformIO](https://platformio.org/) or the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
-You can find detailed instructions on setting up PixelMaestro in the [examples folder](examples/arduino).
+This repository also includes example sketches for running PixelMaestro on an Arduino.
+You can run these on either the [Arduino IDE](https://www.arduino.cc/en/Main/Software) or [PlatformIO](https://platformio.org/).
+For detailed instructions, look in the [examples folder](examples/arduino).

-### Installation

-Clone this repository to your local machine and copy or link the `src` folder to your project.

-### Tutorial

-[Click here](https://github.com/8bitbuddhist/PixelMaestro/wiki/Tutorial) for a brief introductory walkthrough.
+To learn how to use PixelMaestro, [click here](https://github.com/8bitbuddhist/PixelMaestro/wiki/Tutorial) for an introductory tutorial or refer to the [documentation](https://github.com/8bitbuddhist/PixelMaestro/wiki).

 ## Running Tests